What is the best way to clean a brick fireplace?

 If you use vinegar to clean a brick fireplace, mix it with warm water in equal parts.

-2. How to Clean a Brick Fireplace with Detergent
+2. How to Clean a Brick Fireplace with Dish Soap

-If you have an older brick and cannot use vinegar, you can try dishwashing soap instead.
+If you have an older brick and cannot use vinegar, try dish soap instead.

 To use this method, you will need a clear dishwashing detergent that has grease-cutting capability.
-Mix a quarter cup of this soap into four cups of water.
+Mix a quarter cup of dish soap into four cups of clean water.

 If your fireplace is especially dirty and stained, you might find that this method isn’t enough.
 In that case, try some of the other methods we talk about here.